 At Analytical Ones, we believe the most predictive measure of future donor behavior is how they have given in the past.
 This perspective informs all our statistical models, analytics reporting, and strategy recommendations.

-In the case of 2018 tax reform, segmenting donors in our national survey by their past giving levels reveals an important piece of the story.
+A national survey co-sponsored by Donlon Agency and Analytical Ones found that in the case of 2018 tax reform, segmenting donors by their past giving levels reveals an important piece of the story.

 While less than a third of Americans itemize their deductions, our most valuable charitable donors itemize at a much higher rate.
 As many as 75% of donors who give $1,000 or more to charity each year itemize their charitable deductions.